nvm-sh/nvm/README.markdown

 <sub>*NB.
 The installer can use `git`, `curl`, or `wget` to download `nvm`, whatever is available.*</sub>

 Note: On OS X, if you get `nvm: command not found` after running the install script, your system may not have a [.bash_profile file] where the command is set up.
-Simple create one with `touch ~/.bash_profile` and run the install script again.
+Simply create one with `touch ~/.bash_profile` and run the install script again.

 ### Verify installation

-To verify that nvm has been installed, do
+To verify that nvm has been installed, do:

     command -v nvm